 Storm tries to mitigate this problem by offering support for several major input languages.
 While some of them are rewritten to one of the other input languages, others are supported natively.
 That is, Storm has specific model builders (and sometimes even analysis procedures) tailored towards different inputs.
 This allows Storm to make domain-specific optimizations as the structure of the original problem is preserved and is therefore accessible to Storm.

 While Storm tries to make it easy to include new functionality, a developer still has to somewhat understand its architecture to make appropriate additions or changes.
 However, suppose a user just wants to combine functionality that is already there to create new algorithms.
 Optimally, he/she could abstract from some of C++’s intricacies and focus on the actual algorithm.
 This process is supported by Stormpy, which provides a python API for an ever growing part of Storm’s code base.
 These bindings not only allow to utilize the high-performance routines of Storm in combination with the ease of python, but also make it possible to intertwine calls to Storm with calls to other useful libraries available in python, for example (but not limited to):

 - calling solvers such as Z3 or CPLEX,

 - libraries from the area of artificial intelligence and machine learning,

 The developers can be reached via

-If you have general feedback, feature request or bug reports, please send us a mail.
+If you have general feedback or questions on how to use Storm, please send us a mail.

 Storm has been developed at the Chair for Software Modeling and Verification at RWTH Aachen University by